mozilla-tw/FirefoxLiteCustomizedApkRelease/readme.md

 # Firefox Lite Customized Apk Release Handy Tool

- This script can be used to trigger [Bitrise](https://app.bitrise.io/app/2bee753c3b6709ca) to get customized build and then uplaod to [Google Drive : FxLite Releases](https://drive.google.com/drive/u/0/folders/1KP5LzrwVm9jcdcxlcnjKnu-jDjYzaNSR)
+ This script can trigger [Bitrise CI](https://app.bitrise.io/app/2bee753c3b6709ca) to get customized build and then uplaod to [Google Drive : FxLite Releases](https://drive.google.com/drive/u/0/folders/1KP5LzrwVm9jcdcxlcnjKnu-jDjYzaNSR)

 ## Purpose
- To eliminate the toils of triggering Bitrise customized build manually for all [distribution channels](https://docs.google.com/document/d/15w7ZNYtJkpcPDkh6cfLtVl3O86IiIWljqfFxT_PPv8c/edit), download apks, rename apks and then upload to Google Drive.
-By using the script, it can reduce repetitive work, prevent human error and human interference, then ultimately boost team's productivity.
+ To eliminate the toils of a set of manual process 1) trigger Bitrise to get customized build for all [distribution channels](https://docs.google.com/document/d/15w7ZNYtJkpcPDkh6cfLtVl3O86IiIWljqfFxT_PPv8c/edit), 2) download apks from Bitrise, 3)rename apks locally and then 4) upload to Google Drive.
+By using the script, it can reduce repetitive work, prevent human error and human interference, then ultimately contribute to productivity.

 ## Prerequisition
 1. export BITRISE_TOKEN as enviromnent variable.
 To get BITRISE_TOKEN refer [Bitrise acquiring a Personal Access Token ](https://devcenter.bitrise.io/jp/api/authentication/)